-The Board of Directors will appoint a secretary who is responsible for secretariat support.
-Papers will normally be available at least seven days in advance of a meeting.
-Draft minutes will normally be available within seven days of a given meeting.
-Unconfirmed minutes will be distributed to members with the papers for the next meeting.
+The Board of Directors appoints a secretary who is responsible for secretariat support.
+Papers are normally available at least seven days in advance of a meeting.
+Draft minutes are normally available within seven days of a given meeting.
+Unconfirmed minutes are distributed to members with the papers for the next meeting.